- Jaume Balagueró, Paco Plaza

 And then there’s the ingenuity, or lack thereof, with the ending and the explanation of the plague.
 (Please read no further if such plot details matter to you.)
 Quarantine implies that the disease was the result of super-rabies engineered by the building’s penthouse attendant, who, according to the Armageddon-themed cutouts pinned about his quarters like wallpaper, developed the disease to cause the end of the world.
 It’s a somewhat typical answer, all too common in zombie or zombie-esque movies.
 The refreshing difference with [Rec] is that their disease was propelled by a different kind of nut, a religious man working to isolate the chemical equivalent of demonic possession.
 According to the fanatical cutouts on his walls, the church found a young girl who was a bona fide possession case, handed her over to the penthouse attendant, and he attempted to extract the possession in a physiological sense to find a cure.
 Obviously, things didn’t work out too well.

 Anyway, this rather clever difference has audiences, religious or not, believing in possession the same way they did after viewing The Exorcist.
 What’s more, the details of what caused the outbreak are decidedly more satisfying from a viewer’s standpoint, in that the last thing the film industry needs right now is another pseudo-zombie movie.
-But [Rec] proves to be an enjoyably jump-inducing ride into the horrific and panicky, moving so fast (in part due to the very short, barely-feature-length running time of 77 minutes) that it’s over seemingly in the same instant that it starts.
-In typical found-footage movie form, the ending does not satisfy on any dramatic level, but it doesn’t need to, because it’s done such a good job scaring the bejesus out of us.
+But [Rec] proves to be an enjoyably jump-inducing ride into the horrific and panicky, moving so fast (in part due to the very short, barely feature-length running time of 77 minutes) that it’s over seemingly in the same instant that it starts.
+In typical found-footage movie form, the ending does not satisfy on any dramatic level, but it doesn’t need to because it’s done such a good job of scaring the bejesus out of us.
 That energy allows audiences to overlook any flaws in the film’s nonexistent character design and be enveloped in a terrifying situation constructed with impeccable skill.